Traditional Ceremony Options

 The Flight of the Birds signify a new beginning!!
 A White Dove Release is one of

 the most exquisite additions to your wedding ~ It is by far the most spectacular of all, and certain to please your guests!
-Snow White Doves being released into

-the sky above will certainly make your wedding a glorious occasion!
-The "newly-united" couple emerge from the church to receive the
+Snow White Doves being released into the sky above will certainly make your wedding a glorious occasion!
+The "newly-

 well-wishes and blessings of their family and friends.
 They may opt for an appropriate